edoc2021/2021/content/posts/2020-09-22-registration/registration.md

 (8-September 2021 update) <a style="color: #f63a3a; font-weight: bold">Due to the recent development in COVID19 situation, which has resulted in severe restriction of both domestic and international travel, EDOC21 main conference and all workshops will now be held virtually.</a>

 <a style="color: #f63a3a; font-weight: bold"> Virtual participation is free.
-However, you will need to register online to participate virtually at: <a style="color: #f63a3a; font-weight: bold" href="https://app.secure.griffith.edu.au/griffithpay/edoc-2021-participation-only.html"><i>https://app.secure.griffith.edu.au/griffithpay/edoc-2021-participation-only.html</i></a></a>
+However, you will need to register online to participate virtually at:<br/>
+<a style="color: #f63a3a; font-weight: bold; font-size: 11pt" href="https://app.secure.griffith.edu.au/griffithpay/edoc-2021-participation-only.html"><i>https://app.secure.griffith.edu.au/griffithpay/edoc-2021-participation-only.html</i></a></a>

 <div style="margin-bottom: 2pt;font-weight: bold;font-size: 20pt">Author Registration</div>